SRGSSR/castor/docs/KNOWN_ISSUES.md

 No workaround is available yet.

-## Removing the current item multiple times may stop the cast session ([412384508](https://issuetracker.google.com/issues/412384508))

-Each time the current item is removed, the receiver advances to the next item in the queue.
-Removing the current item several times consecutively can therefore cause the player to switch items repeatedly, potentially resulting in the cast session being stopped.

-### Workaround

-No workaround is available yet.

 ## Metadata fetch limited to 20 visible items ([412384508](https://issuetracker.google.com/issues/412384508))

 The Google Cast SDK limits metadata requests to a maximum of 20 visible `CastPlayerItem`s at a time.
 In scenarios such as displaying a list with more than 20 visible items, some entries may be unable to fetch their associated metadata.